Sniff Test: Behind The Scenes

 We also recorded the unnerving “Happy birthday, Jonathan” dialogue by each saying the line into a regular old iPhone voice notes recorder – then we layered them up in Audacity, threw some weird effects on them by clicking random buttons and seeing what they did, and then reversing the whole thing for an extra layer of the uncanny.

 Another fun bit of audio trickery – we included some wood-chopping sound effects to the wide view of the lumberjack forest shot, but didn’t actually animate any wood being chopped.
-The hope was that it tricks the viewer’s brain into thinking that shot was animated, without having to do the actual work.
+The hope was that it tricks the viewer’s brain into thinking that shot was animated without us having to do the actual work.

-The last shot we had to finish was the unicorn-lumberjack-pig-centaur eldritch horror, a key element which we had yet to touch.
+The last shot we had to finish was the unicorn-lumberjack-pig-centaur eldritch horror: a key element which we had yet to touch.
 So with a few hours to go, Jonny built the creature with elements we’d already made, mixed it with some C4D Volume Builder pecs, and lit it with some sinister up-lighting.

 Initially, we wanted to go even further with this scene, and create a custom unnerving background with trees made of dripping candy floss, but due to the time constraints, we just hue-shifted the trees we already had, downloaded a stock photo of some sky, and used some dark and garish colours to contrast with the other pastelly scenes.